Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: summary and conclusions

 For each experiment under consideration we obtained the upper bounds on possible numbers of events due to new physics.
 We confronted these bounds with expected number of events related to MiniBooNE excess.

-We find that in spite of large strenth of MiniBooNE (mass, POT) other experiments produce substantial bounds due to better particle ID, higher neutrino energies, dependence of cross-section on mass of produced particle, etc. In particular, we find the significance factor enhancement and coherent cross section enhancement. \\
+We find that in spite of the large strength of MiniBooNE (mass, POT) other experiments produce substantial bounds due to better particle ID, higher neutrino energies, specific dependence of cross section on mass of produced particle, {\it etc.} In particular, we find the signature factor enhancement and the coherent cross section enhancement. \\

-We find that all scenarios are either excluded or disfavored by the data from at least one considered experiment.
-In particular, $U_N D_{ee}$ and $U_N D_B U_{ee}$ scenarios are excluded by the $2e$-tracks data from ND280. $UD_\gamma$ is excluded by data on isolated photons from MINER$\nu$A. As far as the MD scenarios with $m_N<10$ MeV are concerned, they are disfavored by ND280 $2e-$tracks (higher masses are already excluded by MiniBooNE timing data).
-The $MD_\nu$ scenario should have already produced significant excess of events at NO$\nu$A with the present tension at $3\sigma$ level.
+Each of the studied scenarios can be tested, with certain part of parameter space excluded, using available neutrino data.
+In particular, $U_N D_{ee}$ and $U_N D_B U_{ee}$ scenarios are restricted by the $2e$-tracks data from ND280, while $U_ND_\gamma$ is excluded by data on isolated photons from MINER$\nu$A. As far as the MD scenarios with $m_N<10$ MeV are concerned, they are disfavored by the ND280 $2e-$tracks (higher masses are already excluded by MiniBooNE timing data).
+According to the $M_N D_\nu U_e$ scenario significant excess of events should already be seen at NO$\nu$A with the present tension at the $2-3\sigma$ level.

-We hence conclude that the MiniBooNE anomaly is likely not induced by new physics effects but rather stems from underestimating the backgrounds.